Nemocas/AbstractAlgebra.jl/docs/src/matrix_spaces.md

 The syntax for views is as for Julia's own views.

-Note that the parent of a view will be the same as the parent of the original matrix.
-The `parent_type` function also returns the same type for a view as for the original matrix type.
+Note that the `parent_type` function returns the same type for a view as for the original matrix type.
 This could potentially cause a problem if the `elem_type` function is applied to the return value of `parent_type` and then used in a type assertion.
 For this reason, there may be some limitations on